 If you earn income from renting out property, you are liable to pay tax on that income and you must register for self-assessment with Revenue.
 It doesn’t matter if the income you receive from renting your property is your primary source of income, or if it’s additional to income from PAYE taxed employment; you must complete an annual self-assessment to calculate and pay your tax liability, and to file your annual income tax return.
-The quickest and easiest way to register for self-assessment tax is through the Revenue ROS system.

 Step 2: Finding out what you can Claim Back

 As a landlord, there are allowable deductions you can make on your rental tax return that will reduce your tax liability.
 Fortunately, many of the expenses incurred in managing a rental property can be claimed against rental income, including: